patty345/park-finder/README.md

 - What languages is it written with: HTML, CSS, JavaScript

-- What libraries are used: Bootstrap, JQUERY
+- What libraries are used: Foundation, JQUERY